SyncfusionExamples/DocIO-Examples/Mail-Merge/Generate-certificate-for-employees/README.md

 # Generate certificates for employees

-This Console application (.NET Framework) shows how to generate certificates for best employees in an organization by retrieving the employee details from database using the [Execute(OleDbDataReader)](https://help.syncfusion.com/cr/cref_files/file-formats/Syncfusion.DocIO.Base~Syncfusion.DocIO.DLS.MailMerge~Execute(OleDbDataReader).html) API.
+This example illustrates how to generate certificates for best employees in an organization by retrieving the employee details from database using the [Execute(OleDbDataReader)](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.DLS.MailMerge.html#Syncfusion_DocIO_DLS_MailMerge_Execute_System_Data_OleDb_OleDbDataReader_) API.

 # How to run the project